collaborativebioinformatics/VariantSurvival/README.md

 [This](https://github.com/collaborativebioinformatics/VariantSurvival/blob/main/requirements.txt) document provides a list of R packages required prior to running the app.
 * WIP: steps to install
 * WIP: steps to start

-The package could be installed in R studio using this command : devtools::install_github("collaborativebioinformatics/VariantSurvival/tree/main/VariantSurvival_package") library(VariantSurvival)
+The package could be installed in R studio using this command :

+devtools::install_github("collaborativebioinformatics/VariantSurvival/tree/main/VariantSurvival_package")

+library(VariantSurvival)

 ### Running your data analysis
 * WIP: what input to load into VariantSurvival: [VCF file](https://github.com/collaborativebioinformatics/VariantSurvival/blob/main/docs/preprocessing/prepareVCF.md), study groups metadata
 * WIP: example as in “demo” folder.

+The package include 1 shiny app function:

+to run the app, the user need to define the paths:

+VariantSurvival::VariantSurvival(vcffile="variant_file_.vcf", metadatafile= "metadata_file.xlsx")

 ## The developers team